sheepeeh/NAL_MODS/readme.md

 If you want to create CSVs from MODS for either Internet Archive batch files or Omeka, you might want to take a look at https://github.com/sheepeeh/NAL_metadata instead.
 The scripts in that repo will eventually be updated to make use of this class library.

 The majority of this repo is written in/for Ruby 2.0.0.
 There are a few snippets of JSON and GREL included to make Open Refine less onerous.
+The code has been tested up to Ruby 2.1.1p76.

 ## Caveat
 These scripts are still very much in beta, if not alpha.
 Not all classes have been instantiated, and most classes don't yet have methods for setting attribute values (though those won't be difficult to add, and you can feel free to add them yourself.
 Getter methods do exist.)
 The converters currently only convert the elements/attributes I needed them to, namely: